Oldsmobile Diesel engine

 The Oldsmobile Diesel engine is a series of V6 and V8 diesel engines produced by General Motors from 1978 to 1985.
 Their design was based on the Olds 350 gasoline engine architecture.

 A 350 CID V8 was introduced in 1978, followed by a 261 CID V8 only for the 1979 model year.
-In 1982, a 263 CID V6 became available for both front front-wheel drive and rear-wheel drive vehicles.
+In 1982, a 263 CID V6 became available for both front-wheel drive and rear-wheel drive vehicles.

 Sales peaked in 1981 at approximately 310,000 units, which represented 60% of the total U.S. passenger vehicle diesel market.
 This success was short-lived as the V8 version suffered severe reliability issues.
 Although GM carried out several redesigns, by the time the engine was trouble-free, the damage to its reputation had been done, and it was discontinued after the 1985 model year.
 The later design V6 diesel did not have the problems of the V8.

 The shortcomings of the engine, and the publicity around it, negatively affected American light diesel engine sales for years to come.

 The 5.7L Oldsmobile V8 is often confused with and tarnishes the reputation of its immediate successor, the reliable and economical 6.2L Detroit Diesel V8 engine, put into numerous GMC C/K light truck and G van applications from 1982 to the early 90's, and also the military HMMWV.